bold360ai/Bold360ai-Android-SDK-Samples/ConversationDemo/README.md

-### Running the ConversationDemo sample:
+### How to run the ConversationDemo:
-1. Clone the repository
+1. Download the demo project
 2. Navigate into "ConversationDemo\app" and open gradle.build file.
 Insert valid values for acccount parameters in the proper places.
 ```gradle
 buildTypes.each {